What is benign prostatic hyperplasia and what are the treatment methods for benign prostatic hyperplasia?

 After embolization, the prostate shrinks but does not lose its vitality or function because it continues to nourish, even a little, from the vessels of the surrounding organs.
 NSYou can read about it in detail on our website.

-Second: The technique of treating prostate enlargement with water vapor by steaming:
+Second: The technique of treating prostate swelling with water vapor by evaporation

 The device is inserted, attached to the urinary catheter, and through water vapor the prostate is evaporated without the need for a surgical incision.
 It is one of the modern techniques in this field.
 Here is a video showing this procedure: